AndreEnes/AndreEnes.github.io/hackathons.md

 Smart city data challenge on CO₂ reduction – Porto Digital.

+This hackathon's objective was to dive into the city of Porto's data and to find ways to reduce the city's CO₂ production

 ## 6th Cassini Hackathon

 - **Goal**: Develop impactful solutions for international development and humanitarian aid using EU space technologies (Copernicus, Galileo, EGNOS, and future IRIS2 services).